 The top priority of food can makers and can lining companies is to provide safe, quality containers that protect freshness, taste and nutrition.
 The industry also recognizes its responsibility to protect the environment, listen to consumers and innovate.

-Food Cans: Food cans provide safe and affordable food that is convenient and readily available.
+Food cans provide safe and affordable food that is convenient and readily available.
 Canned foods play a key role in helping families achieve healthy diets amid busy schedules and household budgets.
 The metal in food cans is infinitely recyclable and canned food helps curb food waste.

-Can Linings: Can linings protect the integrity of the can, prevent corrosion and provide the highest quality barrier to bacteria, while maintaining quality, flavor and freshness.
+Can linings protect the integrity of the can, prevent corrosion and provide the highest quality barrier to bacteria, while maintaining quality, flavor and freshness.

 In response to consumer preferences, the industry spent years actively developing and testing new can linings.
 In the United States, nearly all (98%) of U.S. food can production has moved to these new linings.

 In fact a Canned Food Market Basket Report from 2019 found that nearly 100% of food cans sampled did not contain BPA as a component of the lining, confirming the industry’s move to the use of new linings in food cans.